The History of CRM From the 1950s to Today

 Late 1990s: The Introduction of Mobile CRM & Software-as-a-Service (SaaS)

-Salesforce, a popular CRM solution, also launched in 1999.
-It was designed to deliver software through a new model called Software-as-a-Service (SaaS) during the time when the internet was becoming widely used.
+Salesforce, a popular CRM solution, was also launched in 1999.
+It was designed to deliver software through a new model called software-as-a-service (SaaS) during the time when the internet was becoming widely used.
 The goal of the company was to eliminate expensive upfront and maintenance costs, as well as lengthy system implementations.
 Salesforce would eventually own this space to become the world’s largest CRM vendor.

 Early 2000s: The Growth of Cloud-based CRM & Open-source Software